Jesus loves you

 Welcome, and thank you for visiting Waltz United Methodist Church online.
 We hope that our website highlights the worship, fellowship, and service opportunities available.

-We worship in a traditional style, in traditional hymns, preaching from the Bible, and hugging.
+We worship in a traditional style, in traditional hymns, preaching from the Bible, and hugging (once we can do that safely again).

 Please feel free to read more about our church on this site, or come in for a visit.
 We would love to greet you and share with you our love for Jesus Christ and for you, our neighbor.